-Leo Wassercug, Treasurer of the WAYS Management Committee.
+Leo Wassercug, President of the WAYS Management Committee.
 Leo is a Financial Consultant and has been on the committee since 1989, our longest committee member serving 27 consecutive years.

 Linda McDonald, Secretary of the WAYS Management Committee.
 Linda is a Project Manager and has been on the committee since 1995.

-Damien Babb, is a committee member of the WAYS Management Committee, Damien started as a youth committee member in 2008 and has been on the board for 8 years.
+Damien Babb, WAYS Management Committee Member, Damien started as a youth committee member in 2008 and has been on the board for 8 years.

 Student Placements at WAYS Youth & Family